Cost of Living by Year: What the Averages Hide (2026)

 How Fast Are Healthcare Costs Rising Compared to Everything Else?

 What I keep coming back to is the divergence underneath the headline.
-CPI has fallen from its June 2022 peak of 9.1% to 3.3%.
+CPI has fallen from its June 2022 peak of 9.1% to 4.2%.
 That sounds like progress.
-But the drop is doing most of its work in one category.
-Energy costs collapsed from over 41% to 11.3%, dragging the headline lower.
-The categories with the most direct impact on household budgets — the ones you can't substitute away from — remain elevated.
+But the drop is doing most of its work in one category at a time.
+Energy collapsed from 41% in 2022 to a stretch of negative readings, dragging the headline lower for most of 2023-2024 — but as of 2026-05 it has reaccelerated to 23.0% YoY.
+The categories with the most direct impact on household budgets — the ones you can't substitute away from — remain elevated regardless.

-Auto insurance stands out: at 6.9%, it is running 3.6pp above the overall rate.
+Auto insurance stands out: at 6.1%, it is running +2pp above the overall rate.
 Unlike food or energy, insurance premiums are sticky — they reflect accumulated claims costs, parts inflation, and reinsurance pricing that take years to unwind.
-Healthcare has reaccelerated past 3.5% after a brief period of moderation in 2023.
-Shelter, the single largest CPI weight (roughly a third of the basket), remains at 3.2% despite significant rent disinflation in market-rate trackers.
+Healthcare currently runs at 2.6% YoY (running 1.6 percentage points below overall consumer prices).
+Shelter, the single largest CPI component (approximately 36% of the CPI-U basket per BLS Relative Importance, 2024), remains at 3.4% despite significant rent disinflation in market-rate trackers.

 CPI Year-over-Year by Category (Monthly, 2018–Present)